gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I paged through it to remind myself of Ishad and his interrupted story.
 He had carried half a dozen tasks for me in as many years, but emptied his pockets as quickly as I filled them.
-I had no note of how he came to Coriandel, but somehow he tangled himself up in a scheme to steal some horses of Oro---no, Emir Oro, I must need remember that.
+I had no note of how he came to Coriandel, but somehow he tangled himself up in a scheme to steal some horses of Oro—no, Emir Oro, I must need remember that.
 He sent Ishad into the Tombs with two Darpani.
 He emerged of the morning bearing the head of the bonescuttle and a lock of hair.